thanpolas/degenking/README.md

 # Release History

 -   **v1.0.0** , _TBD_
+    -   Implemented multi-chain functionality on all queries.
+Chain will be determined based on the `chainId` property passed as the provider object.
+    -   Added new function `getAddresses()` to get the appropriate addresses constants module.
     -   **Breaking Changes**
         -   Broke out the "addresses" constants module into per network (for now Harmony and DFK Network) and standardised naming.
         -   `PROFESSIONS_TO_QUESTS` will be available from the address constants modules.
+        -   Removed the `ADDRESS` constant, has been replaced by `ADDRESSES_HARMONY` and `ADDRESSES_DFKN`.
         -   Deprecated address constants in favor of new, standardized contract naming scheme that will be common across all network constants: `HEROES_NFT`, `WELL_QUEST_ADDRESS_OLD`, `QUEST_WISHING_WELL`, `QUEST_FORAGING_OLD`, `QUEST_FISHING_OLD`, `QUEST_CONTRACT_OLD`, `QUEST_CORE_V1_CONTRACT`, `QUEST_CONTRACT`, `QUEST_FORAGING`, `QUEST_FISHING`, `QUEST_GARDENING`, `QUEST_MINING_GOLD`, `QUEST_MINING_JEWEL`, `SALE_ADDRESS`, `SUMMON_ADDRESS`, `NEW_SUMMON_CONTRACT`, `MEDITATION_CONTRACT`, `WELL_QUEST_ADDRESS`, `CONSUMABLE_ADDRESS`.
         -   Configured RPC Provider Object must now contain the `chainId` property.
+        -   Address constant `AUCTION_SALES` is now capitalized for checksum and new constant created that is all lowercased: `AUCTION_SALES_LOWERCASE`.
+        -   Constants `QUESTS` and grouped quest constants: `QUESTS_GARDENING`, `QUESTS_FORAGING`, `QUESTS_FISHING`, `QUESTS_MINING`, and `QUESTS_TRAINING` can now be found from the 'QUEST' constants property.
 -   **v0.6.14**, _28/Jun/2022_
     -   Added the `calculateRequiredXp()` function.
     -   Added the `stampot` option on heroToString();